praxton74/SPRING-REST_API/README.md

 This project is a simple Rest API with Spring Boot CRUD Appliacation.

-Main Goal is:
-* Create a Spring Boot Project
-* To learn using annotations such as @Repository, @Service, @RestController, @GetMapping, @PostMapping, @DeleteMapping, @PutMapping

 ## How to Create a Spring Starter Project?